Is Disability and Paid Family Leave Benefits Coverage Required?

-Leased employees are the employees of the company that is paying to lease them and that company must have a disability benefits policy in its name.
-A leasing firm (Professional Employer Organization - PEOPEO) assumes a dual employer relationship with their client employers.
-The employer generally recruits and hires its employees and contracts with the leasing firm to handle the payroll, taxes and benefit packages for its employees.
-Leasing firms (PEOs) must be licensed by the New York State Department of Labor.
+Disability and Paid Family Leave benefits coverage is required for both leased and non-leased employees.
+Employees contracted through a Professional Employer Organization (PEO) are deemed to be employees of the "client" company that is paying to lease them.
+A PEO assumes a dual employer relationship with their client.
+The client generally recruits and hires its employees and contracts with the leasing firm to handle the payroll, taxes and benefit packages for its employees.
+The PEO must be licensed by the New York State Department of Labor.

-- Each client of a leasing firm may procure its own disability benefits insurance policy to cover its leased employees (as well as any non-leased employees), or
+- Each client of a leasing firm may purchase its own disability and Paid Family Leave benefits insurance policy to cover its leased employees (as well as any non-leased employees).
+Proof of coverage must be filed electronically by the insurance carrier using the client legal entity name and FEIN.

-Regarding coverage requirements for the leasing firm (PEO) itself, individuals performing the administrative services of the PEO are counted as employees of the PEO.
-However, leased employees used by the clients of the PEO are NOT counted as employees of the PEO.
+Disability and Paid Family Leave benefits coverage is required for individuals performing the administrative services of the PEO.
+Leased employees used by the clients of the PEO are NOT considered employees of the PEO for disability and Paid Family Leave benefits.